ncatlab/nlab-content/pages/3/8/9/3/23983/content.md

     \end{array}
   }{\Gamma \vdash \beta_{\mathrm{hId}_{x:A.B(x)}}(t, a, y):\mathrm{Id}_{C(a, a, \mathrm{refl}_A(a), y, y, \mathrm{hrefl}_{x:A.B(x)}(a, y))}(\mathrm{ind}_{\mathrm{hId}_{x:A.B(x)}}(t, a, a, \mathrm{refl}_A(a), y, y, \mathrm{hrefl}_{x:A.B(x)}(a, y), t(a, y))}$$

 Finally, one might consider a [[uniqueness rule]] or [[eta-conversion]] rule.
-But similar to the case for [[identity types]], a judgmental uniqueness rule for heterogeneous identity types implies that the type theory is an [[extensional type theory]], in which case there is not much need for heterogeneous identity types, so such a rule is almost never written down.
+But similar to the case for [[identity types]], a judgmental uniqueness rule for indexed heterogeneous identity types implies that the type theory is an [[extensional type theory]], in which case there is not much need for indexed heterogeneous identity types, so such a rule is almost never written down.
 And as for identity types and other inductive types, the propositional/typal uniqueness rule is provable from the other four inference rules, so we don't write it out explicitly.

 #### Dependent universal property

-The elimination, typal computation, and typal uniqueness rules for heterogeneous identity types state that heterogeneous identity types satisfy the **dependent universal property of heterogeneous identity types**.
-If the dependent type theory also has [[dependent sum types]] and [[product types]], allowing one to define the [[uniqueness quantifier]], the dependent universal property of heterogeneous identity types could be simplified to the following rule:
+The elimination, typal computation, and typal uniqueness rules for indexed heterogeneous identity types state that indexed heterogeneous identity types satisfy the **dependent universal property of indexed heterogeneous identity types**.
+If the dependent type theory also has [[dependent sum types]] and [[product types]], allowing one to define the [[uniqueness quantifier]], the dependent universal property of indexed heterogeneous identity types could be simplified to the following rule:

 $$\frac{
     \begin{array}{l}